-Founded in 1993, following Hurricane Andrew, the Economic Development Council of South Miami-Dade is a not-for- profit economic development organization which encourages the kind of sustainable development that creates a better future for both business and residents.
-The Council’s primary mission is to support the expansion and retention of existing businesses, to increase the overall economic vitality of our communities, and to attract new, diversified businesses and new jobs to the South Miami-Dade region.
+Founded in 1993, following Hurricane Andrew, the Economic Development Council of South Miami-Dade is a not-for- profit economic development organization which encourages the kind of sustainable development that creates a better future for both businesses and residents.
+The Council’s primary mission is to increase the overall economic vitality of our communities.

 What are the EDC’s areas of service?